tlolkema/robot-playwright-workshop/EXERCISES.md

 > Try to make the exercises yourself, or ask for a hint by one of the teachers before looking at the `solutions` folder.

+> Run the tests from the root directory since the paths are configured from there

+> Make sure you are editing the contents of `tests.robot` and `resources.resource` form the `exercises` directory

 ***

 ## Exercise 1